dirkjbreeuwer/ai_podcast/docs/tdd.md

   - **Methods**:
     - `build_podcast_script_prompt(summaries: List[str], style: str, include_intro_conclusion: bool, source_attribution: bool) -> str`: Combines the given summaries into a unified text and crafts an LLM prompt for script generation considering the provided style, introduction, conclusion, and source attribution preferences.

+# 4. Complete Workflow

+## 4.1 Overview

+The system is designed to provide an end-to-end solution for web-based article crawling, processing, storage, search, retrieval, and podcast script generation.
+The workflow encompasses the following steps:

+1. **Article Crawling**: The Crawler class fetches articles from various online sources.
+The Transformer class then standardizes the crawl output into the `Article` data structure.
+2. **Storage**: The SQLite Manager class handles CRUD operations, storing the articles in a structured manner for efficient retrieval.
+3. **Chunking**: The Chunking service divides articles into smaller textual chunks, facilitating vector search.
+4. **Embedding**: The Embedding service uses LLMs to convert text chunks into vector space, generating embeddings that represent the content.
+5. **Indexing and Search**: Using FAISS, articles are indexed based on their embeddings.
+When a search query is made, it's also embedded into the same vector space, and a similarity search is executed to find the most relevant articles or chunks.
+6. **Retrieval**: Based on the search results, articles or specific chunks are retrieved from the SQLite database.
+7. **Podcast Script Generation**: Summarized content is transformed into coherent podcast scripts using the Script Generator module.
+These scripts can then be vocalized or used for other purposes.

+## 4.2 Rationale

+The workflow is designed to be modular and scalable.
+Each step is handled by a dedicated module, ensuring that the system can efficiently process large volumes of data and deliver accurate results.
+The choice of tools and technologies at each step is based on their suitability for the task, ensuring optimal performance and maintainability.